Rebekah Harkness: Death

 Harkness died of stomach cancer in her Manhattan home on June 17, 1982 at the age of 67.
 During her final days, Harkness began to reconcile with her children.
 Following her death, a memorial was held at the family home before Harkness was cremated, and her ashes were placed in a $250,000 spinning urn designed by Salvador Dalí, then placed in the Harkness Mausoleum in Woodlawn Cemetery.

 In popular culture

-Harkness' "Holiday House" in Watch Hill, Rhode Island was acquired in 2013 by American singer-songwriter Taylor Swift.
+Harkness' "Holiday House" in Watch Hill was acquired in 2013 by American singer-songwriter Taylor Swift.
 In 2020, Swift wrote the song "The Last Great American Dynasty" for her eighth studio album Folklore (2020), in which she tells Harkness' life story and draws parallels between Harkness’ highly publicized life and her own.

-An American Ballet Story is an upcoming documentary film directed by Leslie Strait and sponsored by the International Documentary Association.
+An American Ballet Story is a 2022 documentary film directed by Leslie Streit and sponsored by the International Documentary Association.
 It explores the Harkness' legacy and her company, Harkness Ballet.
+Streit interviewed former students and teachers of the school and gathered archival video footage of performances for the film.